 8. Stop letting fear or a scarcity mindset rule what stays in your home

-Rather than hanging on to a whole bunch of stuff just in case, you look for alternatives for the thing you need.
-Maybe you have another item you can use in it’s place.
+Maybe you have another item you can use in its place.
 Or perhaps you could borrow the item from a friend.
 Sometimes you can actually do without the item altogether and realize you didn’t need it after all.
-And sometimes if you can find no other alternative, you may have to buy something you previously got rid of.
+In the absolute worst-case scenario, you might not be able to find an alternative and may have to re-buy something you previously got rid of.

 9. Realize organizing is not the answer